Now that’s one blog post title I never thought I’d write…

 I bought Amalia a simple pink one because it looked the softest and simplest.
+(Update: it’s a great mask and she actually likes to wear it.)
 I showed her this page and asked her to pick the color she wanted.
 This Etsy shop has a lot of kid masks with fun designs that might make your kiddo more likely to actually put one on.
 Of course, she asked for Peppa Pig.

 I found this after that, but Cubcoats is also selling sweet kid masks with 10% of proceeds going to Feeding America.

 When you purchase this set of (kid-designed!) rainbow kid masks, 100% of the proceeds go to public hospitals.
 And this one looks really sturdy and comes in 4 patterns.
 Amalia would go for the pink polka dots for sure.
 While pulling together this post, I found these masks on Etsy where you can get one for your kid and one for their baby doll.
 That might help little ones want to wear one more.

 Update: Petit Peony is making mommy and me masks for both girls and boys.
 Proceeds are benefitting Boston Children’s Hospital.